-Additional recommendations will be provided for incorporating existing US ACE and external programs, projects, plans and actions into the NJBB framework.
+Additional recommendations will be provided for incorporating existing USACE and external programs, projects, plans and actions into the NJBB framework.
 Environment impacts will be assessed through the National Environmental Policy Act (NEPA) processes.

-Study milestones include: Tentatively Selected Plan (Jan 2020); Agency Decision (Oct 2023; Final Feas Rpt (Dec 2024); and Chiefs Report (Apr 2025).
+Study milestones include: Tentatively Selected Plan (Jan 2020); Agency Decision (May 2025); Final Feas Rpt (Jan 2026); and Chiefs Report (May 2026).

 The New Jersey Back Bays (NJBB) CSRM Study received \$750K funding in the Fiscal Year 2022 in the President's Budget and \$2.474M in the Disaster Relief Supplemental Appropriations Act (DRSAA).
-USACE released a draft feasibility report/EIS in August 2021 with strategic engagement of partners and will be releasing a supplemental feasibility report/EIS in Summer 2023.
-Vertical Team coordination is ongoing to determine path forward given environmental resource agencies concerns about storm surge barriers.
+USACE released a draft feasibility report/EIS in August 2021 with strategic engagement of partners and will be releasing a supplemental feasibility report/EIS in Summer 2024.

-Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Federal Financial Data (\$00 cial Data (\$000)

-Feasibility 10,262 7,788 18,050 Allocations thru FY20 3,538
+Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Fede eral Finan acial Data (\$000) Feasibility 10,262 7,788 18,050 Allocations thru FY23 10,262 FY24 Allocation 0 Balance to Complete 0

-FY21 Allocation 3,500

-FY 22 Allocation 750

-DRSAA 2,474

-Balance to Complete 0